 “Young people want to be heard.
 They have ideas and perspective on their lives and the world around them, and when their voice is incorporated in learning, good things happen.”
 [Source: McCarthy, John.
 Activating Student Voice Empowers Learning. p.65]

 There are so many aspects of “school” where learners have not been given the opportunity to be active participants in their learning.
 Some learners, especially those that are concerned about extrinsic factors like grades, may not feel comfortable expressing their own opinions.
 Giving learners voice encourages them to participate in learning, to own and drive their learning, and eventually to discover their purpose for learning.

 Thank You to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) from Crescent School, Toronto, Canada for designing the graphic of the Continuum of Voice 1/10/2016.
-If you would like permission to use or share the Continuum of Voice with your school, contact me at email@example.com.
+Contact Sylvia about the graphic.
+If you would like permission to use or share the Continuum of Voice with your school, contact me at firstname.lastname@example.org.